There is being stuck at home, and then there is being stuck at home during the summer.

-Case in point, the annual Worldwide Developers Conference (WWDC) has been moved online, and with the decision, Apple is giving young coders the opportunity to take part in the Swift Student Challenge—tasking young coders from around the world to create a level of the Swift Playgrounds app.
+Case in point, the annual Worldwide Developers Conference (WWDC) moved online in 2020, and with the decision, Apple is giving young coders the opportunity to take part in the Swift Student Challenge—tasking young coders from around the world to create a level of the Swift Playgrounds app.

 Letter writing...you know, with pen and paper